naofumi/first_try/README.md

 Layout shift tends to make a website look fidgety and cheap.
 To partially mitigate this, we have put in page layout animations so that the early layouts will not be visible.

-## What's new about Micro Frontends

-### Old stuff

-* iframes
-* Vertical segmentation but path – each path directing to a separate app
-* SSI (server side includes)

-These technologies are uninteresting since they are so old.
-The only place where they might be somewhat new is how each micro frontend communicates.

-### New stuff

-* Loading micro frontends as JavaScript
-* Integrating micro frontends in a single DOM, allowing for more flexibility.